jonathonwaughon/Financial-Analysis-Forge/README.md

 ---

-## Current Version:
+## Current Version Features:
-    - Replaced Gradio with Quart for better web handling
-    - Added Excel input handling
-    - Added automatic Excel data reading --> Income Statement template
+    - Upload an Excel sheet with a company's financial
+    - View income statement

 ---